gabrieldansereau/ms_downscaling_metawebs/README.md

 and spatial data, localized site steps (divided into species, species-pair, and network level steps), and the final downscaled, spatialized metaweb.
-Throughout these steps, we highlight the importance of presenting the uncertainty of interactions and their distribution in space ,as well as the variability in the structure of reconstructed networks.
+Throughout these steps, we highlight the importance of presenting the uncertainty of interactions and their distribution in space, as well as the variability in the structure of reconstructed networks.
 We argue that this requires adopting a probabilistic view of both species presence and interactions, and incorporating this variation between scales.